WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/numbers.md

 # Numbers

-Spell out whole numbers from zero through nine.

 ## Numbers as words

+- Spell out whole numbers from zero through nine, with exceptions as described in [Numbers as numerals]().
+- Use the spelled-out number when it starts a sentence.
+You can rewrite the sentence so that the number doesn't start the sentence.

+  **Examples**

+  [warning] Not Recommended:  [/warning]
+  [tip] Recommended:  [/tip]

 ## Numbers as numerals